What's happening this Matariki at Westfield Riccarton

 Learn more about the artist behind our Matariki creative in-centre, Tristan Marler (aka Manawa Tapu) here.

-Click here for the Matariki long weekend trading hours.
+Click here for the Matariki long weekend opening hours.

 Discover what’s on for Matariki